spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 For more information on isolation modes, please see the Isolation Modes section of the Spoon documentation.

-### Networking Behavior
+### Networking

 By default, all Spoon container ports are exposed on the host device network adapter as if the containerized application had been executed natively.
 If desired, ports can be closed with a single command and then opened or remapped on an individual basis.

-By contrast, Docker isolates all ports by default.
-In both cases, ports can be remapped and containers linked to one another as desired.
+Like Docker, Spoon supports mapping of TCP, UDP, and DNS, and container-level remapping and IPC linking.

+However, it is important to note that Docker *isolates* all ports by default.
+In Spoon, a server container will work by default on the host device (ports open) and requires a separate command to close or relink the ports, which may be desired for example to minimize the network surface area in production environments.

 ### Static Configuration

 In addition to dynamic configuration via a console or script, Spoon also supports configuration via a static XML-based specification that declares the files and other virtual machine state to be presented to the container.
 This

-To assist in building static configurations, Spoon inclues a graphical **Spoon IDE**
+To assist in building static configurations, Spoon inclues a graphical **Spoon IDE** interface and both graphical- and command line-based *snapshot*-based configuration.

+For more information on the Spoon IDE and snapshot tools, see the appropriate sections in the documentation.